trallard/Modules-template/README.md

 Once this is done the pages will be automatically added to the sidebar menu.

 ### Launching in Microsoft Azure notebooks
 If you want to import your library to Microsoft Azure please modify the following link using your own repository in the `href`.
-Once done this, push to GitHub.
+Once done this, push your repository to GitHub.
 <a href="https://notebooks.azure.com/import/gh/trallard/Modules_template"><img src="https://notebooks.azure.com/launch.png" /></a>

+You will then be able to click on the button and automatically import the notebooks to Microsoft Azure.
+Make sure to copy your library url for the following steps.

-If you have your Jupyter notebooks in a [Microsoft Azure Notebooks library](https://notebooks.azure.com) you can add a 'launch in Azure notebooks' button to your notebooks.
+Once you have the notebooks in [Microsoft Azure Notebooks library](https://notebooks.azure.com) you can add a 'launch in Azure notebooks' button to your notebooks.

-You will need to specify the url address of this library in the `_config.yml`;
+You will need to add the url address of this library in the `_config.yml` e.g:
 ```
 azure: "https://notebooks.azure.com/trallard/libraries/BAD-days"
 ```